ec500-software-engineering/case-study-sunithapriya/README.md

 Tensorflow code can be modified and extended for scaling and flexibility.
 To contribute to tensorflow, one must follow the contribution guidelines (https://github.com/tensorflow/tensorflow/blob/master/CONTRIBUTING.md)

+Asynchronous kernels provide a way for a callback to be called when computation is complete, instead of waiting for the computation to finish.
+Queuing constructs are available in TensorFlow for asynchronous computation.
+When one graph node is done producing its output, it can queue that data and the consumer node can dequeue it later when it is ready.
+Similarly, some data can be prefetched to the queues so that the device an begin working on it as soon as it is done with previous computation.

+Tensorflow is an object oriented library